clintval/nucleic/docs/tutorial.rst

 Many spectra are produced from whole-genome or whole-exome sequencing experiments.
 Spectra must be normalized to the _kmer_ frequencies in the target study.
 Without normalization, no valid spectrum comparison can be made between data generated from different target territories or species.

-By default each `Snv` is given a weight of 1 and calling :meth:`Spectrum.mass_as_array()` will simply give the proportion of :class:`Snv` counts in the :class:`Spectrum`.
+By default each :class:`Snv` is given a weight of 1 and calling :meth:`Spectrum.mass_as_array` will simply give the proportion of :class:`Snv` counts in the :class:`Spectrum`.
-After weights are set to the observed _kmer_ counts or frequency of the target territory, calling `spectrum.mass()` will compute a true normalized probability mass.
+After weights are set to the observed *k*mer counts or frequency of the target territory, calling :method:`Spectrum.mass` will compute a true normalized probability mass.

 All weights can be set with assignment _e.g._: `spectrum.context_weights["ACA"] = 23420`.